Arrbat/Veil-Forge/README.md

 Note that building requires x86_64-w64-mingw32-gcc compiler and supports only Windows 64-bit.

+tests.exe will be builded with all unit tests included, so that you can check if app works as expected by running ./tests.exe .

 Building with default warning settings.  ./build.bat WARN_ALL  for more information of building.

 UNPACKER BUILDING SUCCESS

 PACKER BUILDING SUCCESS

+TESTS_PACKER BUILD SUCCESS

+TESTS_UNPACKER BUILD SUCCESS

 ```